 Lack Of Enough Socializing

 Even the most independent kitty out there still needs some socializing.
-Bored cats, as well as felines residing with one pet parent and no other animals, could easily become too attached to their owner.
+Bored cats, as well as felines residing with one pet parent and no other animals, can easily become too attached to their owner.
 Why?
-Simply because they don’t have anything/ anyone else to socialize with.
+Simply because they don’t have any other means of socialization.

 How To Cope With A Needy And Demanding Cat?

-Make the cat associate the thing it’s supposed to do with something rewarding and enjoyable.
-In this case it’s leaving you alone.
+Make your cat associate the thing it’s supposed to do with something rewarding and enjoyable.
+In this case, that “thing” is leaving you alone.

 If you need to leave the cat home alone, don’t make it feel lonely and abandoned.
-Get a pet camera that offers interactive built-in games or a fun treat dispenser.
-Leave tiny bits of food in your home so that your pet doesn’t feel like it’s solely depending on your return for its survival.
+Get a pet camera that offers built-in interactive games or a fun treat dispenser.
+Leave tiny bits of food in your home.
+This way, your pet doesn’t feel like it solely depends on your return for its survival.

 Schedule play sessions and training sessions at the exact time each day.
 Don’t skip this bonding time, because it can make the cat even more demanding.